|HAEMOGLOBINOPATHIES - REVIEW ARTICLES

 Mukherjee MB, Lu CY, Ducrocq R, Gangakhedkar RR, Colah RB, Kadam MD, et al

 .
-The effect of alpha thalassemia on sickle cell anemia linked to the Arab-Indian haplotype among a tribal and non-tribal population in India.
+Effect of alpha-thalassemia on sickle cell anemia linked to the Arab - Indian haplotype in India.
 Am J Hematol

 Italia K, Jain D, Gattani S, Jijina F, Nadkarni A, Sawant P, et al

 .
-Hydroxyurea in sickle cell disease - a study of clinico - pharamacological efficacy in the Indian haplotype.
+Hydroxyurea in sickle cell disease - a study of clinico - pharmacological efficacy in the Indian haplotype.
 Blood Cells Mol Dis

 Jain DL, Apte M, Colah R, Sarathi V, Desai S, Gokhale A, et al

 .
 Efficacy of fixed low dose hydroxyurea in Indian children with sickle cell anemia: a single centre experience.
 Indian Pediatr

 Italia KY, Jijina FJ, Merchant R, Panjwani S, Nadkarni AH, Sawant PM, et al